clodomirneto/clodomirneto.github.io/_pages/index.md

 excerpt: "About me"
 ---

-Atualmente sou professor EBTT, classe DII, área Matemática, lotado no Campus Itapipoca do IFCE, removido do Campus Crateús do IFCE, redistribuí­do do Campus Araguatins do IFTO.
+Atualmente sou professor EBTT, área Matemática, lotado no Campus Itapipoca do IFCE, removido do Campus Crateús do IFCE, redistribuí­do do Campus Araguatins do IFTO.

 # Endereço de Correspondência